 The Identity of Jesus in the Scriptures

 Who is Jesus of Nazareth?
 This question has been starting heated debates since the days of Jesus’ ministry nearly two millennia ago.
-In this post, we will see that the Bible teaches that Jesus is the one eternal God-become-human and that the earliest Christians saw Him as the embodiment of the God of the Old Testament and the promised Messiah.
+The Scriptures give us a surprising portrait of us Jesus as the one eternal God who has become human and show us that the earliest Christians saw Jesus as the embodiment of the God of Israel and the promised Messiah.

 The New Testament teaches that Jesus is the eternal Creator God.
-Echoing the opening line of Scripture, John’s Gospel begins by telling us, “In the beginning was the Word, and the Word was with God, and the Word was God… All things were made through him, and without him was not any thing made that was made” (John 1:1, 3 ESV).
-The Evangelist tells us here that Jesus existed from the beginning with God and is Himself God.
+Echoing the opening line of Scripture, John’s Gospel begins by telling us, “In the beginning was the Word, and the Word was with God, and the Word was God… All things were made through him, and without him was not any thing made that was made.”1 The Evangelist tells us here that Jesus existed from the beginning with God and is Himself God.
 In his letter to the Colossians, Paul writes a poem about Jesus in which he says, “…by him all things were created… all things were created through him and for him.
-And he is before all things, and in him all things hold together” (Colossians 1:16, 17 ESV).
-The apostle goes on to tell the Colossian church that “…all the fullness of God was pleased to dwell” in Jesus (Colossians 1:19 ESV).
+And he is before all things, and in him all things hold together.”2 The apostle goes on to tell the Colossian church that “…all the fullness of God was pleased to dwell” in Jesus.3

-Indeed, when the apostle Thomas saw Jesus after he had been raised from the dead, he proclaimed Jesus to be his Lord and his God (John 20:28).
-The New Testament clearly aims to teach us that Jesus is the eternal God, the creator and sustainer of all things.
-Jesus put it plainly: “Whoever has seen me has seen the Father” (John 14:9 NIV).
+Indeed, when the apostle Thomas saw Jesus after he had been raised from the dead, he proclaimed Jesus to be his Lord and his God.4 The New Testament clearly aims to teach us that Jesus is the eternal God, the creator, and sustainer of all things.
+Jesus put it plainly: “Whoever has seen me has seen the Father.”5

-The Scriptures display Jesus Christ not only as the eternal, all-creating God, but they also tell us that He became fully human in an event Christian tradition refers to as the incarnation.
-In the opening paragraph of his Gospel, the fourth Evangelist tells us that Jesus “…became flesh and dwelt among us” (John 1:14).
-The Apostle Paul tells the Colossians that in Jesus, “…the fullness of deity dwells bodily” (Colossians 2:9).
-The Gospels show Jesus exhibiting many of the characteristics of embodied human life.
-He got tired (John 4:6) and took naps (Mark 4:38).
-He got thirsty (John 4:7; 19:28).
-He ate and drank (Matthew 11:19), even post-resurrection (Luke 24:42-43; cf. Acts 10:40-41).
+The Scriptures display Jesus Christ not only to be the eternal, all-creating God, but they also tell us that He became fully human in an event Christian tradition refers to as the incarnation.
+In the opening paragraph of his Gospel, the fourth Evangelist tells us that Jesus “…became flesh and dwelt among us.”6 The apostle Paul tells the Colossians that in Jesus, “…the fullness of deity dwells bodily.”7 The Gospels show Jesus exhibiting many of the characteristics of embodied human life: He got tired 8 and took naps;9 He got thirsty;10 He ate and drank, even post-resurrection.12

 A Man of Many Names